LucasEnard/fhir-client-net/README.md

 # 1. Fhir-client-net
 This is a simple fhir client in c# to practice with fhir resources and CRUD requests to a fhir server.<br>
-Note that for the most part auto-completion is activated, that's the main reason to use fhir.resources.
+Note that for the most part auto-completion is activated.

 - [1.
 Fhir-client-net](#1-fhir-client-net)